-To date, the size of the Pyrenean brown bear population was annually assessed using the MDS index (Sentilles, Vanpé & Quenette 2021; Sentilles et al. 2022).
+To date, the size of the Pyrenean brown bear population was annually assessed using MDS (Sentilles, Vanpé & Quenette 2021; Sentilles et al. 2022).
 However, this method assumes that all individuals present in the population have a detection probability of one.
 Because the population size was very small compared to the intensive sampling effort (Tables S1 and S2), the number of undetected individuals was assumed to be small.
 As the population was assumed to be geographically closed, the MDS of the current year was used each year to correct the MDS of previous years (e.g., to add bears which were not detected the previous years but detected the current year) and defined what we called the minimum retained (population) size, or MRS (Sentilles, Vanpé & Quenette 2021; Sentilles et al. 2022).
 MRS thus corresponded to a reassessment of the MDS in the light of the information collected in subsequent years.
 But although MRS could be regarded so far as a precise and accurate estimate of the true annual brown bear population size in the Pyrenees, it does not allow uncertainty assessment and MRS for year n is only available in year n+1 and sometimes needs a reassessment on year n+2 or n+3 (Sentilles et al. 2022).
-In adition, with increasing Pyrenean brown bear population size and range area, the number of undetected individuals over a year increases.
+In adition, with increasing Pyrenean brown bear population size and range area, the number of undetected individuals over a year has increased over time.
 Finally, the outputs of demographic analyses of the Pyrenean brown bear population are used to inform management decision-making and policies (e.g., regulation, translocation, compensation).
 In this context, the reporting of abundance estimates and trends can be particularly prone to political influence (Darimont et al. 2018) and stakeholder skepticism.
 Therefore, implementing sound population monitoring tools and robust statistical methods to convey the uncertainty around abundance estimates is crucial.
-According to Lukacs and Burnham (2005), DNA-based CR methods provide the most useful methods to estimate abundance from small populations up to a few thousand individuals, as in the Pyrenean brown bear population.
+According to Lukacs and Burnham (2005), DNA-based CR methods provide the most useful methods to estimate abundance from small populations of up to a few thousand individuals, as in the Pyrenean brown bear population.